mikrono/tModLoaderWiki_kr_ko/Basic-Ammo.md

 To use vanilla ammo, simply set item.useAmmo to the correct AmmoID.
 For example, `Example Gun` in ExampleMod has `item.useAmmo = AmmoID.Bullet;`.

 # How do I make a vanilla ammo?
 To make an ammo that belongs to a vanilla ammo class, simply set item.ammo to the correct AmmoID.
 For example, `Example Bullet` has `item.ammo = AmmoID.Bullet;` set in it's SetDefaults method.
-In addition, the ammo item must also define the projectile that the ammo shoots. `Example Bullet` shows this example: `item.shoot = mod.ProjectileType("ExampleBullet");`
+In addition, the ammo item must also define the projectile that the ammo shoots. `Example Bullet` shows this example: `item.shoot = ModContent.ProjectileType<ExampleBullet>();`

 # How do I make a new ammo class?
 A new ammo class can be made by designating one of your ammo items as the AmmoID.
 For example, Example Mod shows us a new "Wisp" ammo class.
-The `Wisp` item has `item.ammo = item.type;` to designate it as a the defining ammo of the ammo class. `Spectre Gun` has `item.useAmmo = mod.ItemType("Wisp");` to match the pattern we have established with vanilla ammo items.
+The `Wisp` item has `item.ammo = item.type;` to designate it as a the defining ammo of the ammo class. `Spectre Gun` has `item.useAmmo = ModContent.ItemType<Wisp>();` to match the pattern we have established with vanilla ammo items.
-Any further ammo would have `item.ammo = mod.ItemType("Wisp")` and any other weapons using that ammo would have `item.useAmmo = mod.ItemType("Wisp")`.
+Any further ammo would have `item.ammo = ModContent.ItemType<Wisp>()` and any other weapons using that ammo would have `item.useAmmo = ModContent.ItemType<Wisp>()`.

 # How can I make a new ammo class out of vanilla items?
 Use a GlobalItem class to set `item.ammo` and item.shoot to a new projectile that you've made.